Charrúa: Legacy

 Following the end of Uruguay's last dictatorship in 1985, a group of people has been affirming and vindicating their Charrúan ancestry.

-In August 1989, the Association of the Descendants of the Charrúa Nation (ADENCH, Asociación de Descendientes de la Nación Charrúa) was created to rescue, conserve, and promulgate the knowledge and presence of indigenous peoples in Uruguay.
-In 2005, another organisation was formed – CONACHA (Consejo de la Nación Charrúa) – where families came out of clandestinity and publicly self-recognized themselves as Charrúa.
+In August 1989, the Association of Descendants of the Charrúa Nation (ADENCH, Asociación de Descendientes de la Nación Charrúa) was created to rescue, conserve, and promulgate the knowledge and presence of Indigenous peoples in Uruguay.
+In 2005, another organisation was formed, the Council of the Charrúa Nation (CONACHA, Consejo de la Nación Charrúa) – where families came out of clandestinity and publicly self-recognized themselves as Charrúa.

 Not much is known about the Charrúa due to their cognitive erasure at an early time in Uruguayan history.
 The only surviving documents that concern the Charrúa are those of Spanish explorers, archaeologists, and anthropologists.
 A new body of literature is currently emerging about their oral history, contemporary ethnogenesis and activism.

-It is believed that there are approximately between 160,000 and 300,000 individuals in Uruguay, Argentina, and Brazil today who are descendants from surviving Charrúa.
+It is believed that there are approximately between 160,000 and 300,000 individuals in Uruguay, Argentina, and Brazil today who are descendants of surviving Charrúa.

-On November 9, 2007 the Câmara dos Vereadores of Porto Alegre held a Solemn Act to recognize the Charruas as an existing native brazilian people.
+On November 9, 2007 the Câmara dos Vereadores of Porto Alegre held a Solemn Act to recognize the Charruas as an existing native Brazilian people.
 The event was jointly organized by the Human Rights Commission of the Câmara dos Vereadores of Porto Alegre and the Human Rights Commission of the National Congress of Brazil.
-During the Act, Senators Paulo Paim and Sérgio Zambiasi congratulated the indigenous people for their "conquest and effort in a struggle that has lasted 172 years".
+During the Act, Senators Paulo Paim and Sérgio Zambiasi congratulated the Indigenous people for their "conquest and effort in a struggle that has lasted 172 years".
 The life of cacica-geral Acuab, the most notable Charrua chief of Rio Grande do Sul and the first female cacique of the Charruas, was the subject of the documentary Perambulantes (Brazil, 2009), by Giancarla Brunnetto e Karine Emerich.
 Acuab, cacique of Aldeia Polidoro, is credited with going to Brasilia and handing over to then-President Lula a document that asked for the recognition of her people by Fundação National do Índio.
 Acuab reached the President after evading his security detail.
 This recognition would come in September, 2007.
-By 2008 the city of Porto Alegre would grant Aldeia Polidoro (a 9 ha area) the status of municipal indigenous territory.
+By 2008 the city of Porto Alegre would grant Aldeia Polidoro (a 9-ha area) the status of municipal Indigenous territory.

 Uruguayans refer to themselves as "charrúa" when in the context of a competition or battle against a foreign contingent.
 In situations in which Uruguayans display bravery in the face of overwhelming odds, the expression "garra charrúa" (charrúan tenacity) is used to refer to victory in the face of certain defeat.